nkoeries/bettercare/intrapartum-care/test-7.md

 ---
 book: Intrapartum Care
-title: Quiz 7.
+title: Test 7.
 The puerperium
 layout: test
 ---

-# Quiz 7: The puerperium
+# Test 7: The puerperium

 Please choose the one most correct answer to each question or statement.